Next of Kin (1989 film): Plot

-Joey goes to Papa John who sanctions a hit on the supposed culprit.
-Before he can, Briar breaks into Rosellini's trucking company and engages in a gunfight with Joey's crew.
+Joey goes to Papa John, who sanctions a hit on the supposed culprit.
+Briar breaks into Rosellini's trucking company and engages in a gunfight with Joey's crew.
 He kills two of them before Joey shoots Briar twice.
 Fatally wounded, Briar dies in Truman's arms.
-When the flop house desk clerk hears a news report about the deaths at the Trucking Company, he calls the number Briar gave him.
+When Harold sees a news report on TV about the deaths at the trucking company, he calls the number Briar gave him.

-Even though Truman and the police know the evidence against Briar was planted and that Briar's death was an ambush, there is no proof.
 Truman resigns from the police force to go after the Rosellini mob.
 As the Gates family travels to Chicago to begin a war against the Outfit, Truman throws one of Joey's guys through the window of a restaurant.
-When Joey comes out, he finds "You forgot one," painted on Joey's car, and he vows to kill Truman without Papa John's permission.
+When Joey comes out, he finds "You forgot one" painted on his car, and he vows to kill Truman without Papa John's permission.

 Truman lures the Rosellini crew to a darkened cemetery, where an extended battle ensues, including the arrival of the Gates clan.
 In the end, Truman has Joey pinned on the ground with a knife to his throat, only to be stopped when Papa John arrives with members of the Gates family held at gunpoint.
-He orders Truman to drop the knife and move out of the way.
 Having learned the truth about Lawrence's murder, he fatally shoots Joey.
 The Gates and Isabella families call a truce.
 Back at the police station, Truman finds Jessie and tells her, "You're my family."

 Production

+Next of Kin was the last film produced by Lorimar Productions before it acquisition by Warner Bros.
+Pictures.

 Filming

+Principal photography took place on-location in Chicago and throughout the Appalachia region of Kentucky.
 Some of the home scenes and the opening scenes were filmed in the small Perry County, Kentucky coal camp of Hardburly.
 Others were done at the M.C.
-Napier High School gym in Hazard, Kentucky and in Letcher County near Carbon Glow.
+Napier High School gym in Hazard and in Letcher County near Carbon Glow.

+Production of the film contributed to a Satanic panic in Eastern Kentucky, when members of the Hazard community contacted the police chief of Jackson, Kentucky regarding 20 black dresses that had been purchased from a local department store, presumably to be used in a satanic ritual.
+It was later determined that the dresses were repurposed as cloth for movie lighting.